Project-Books/book-project/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

+**Your system**

+If it's frontend-related, tell us which
+- Browser and browser version you see the bug on
+- your Node and npm versions

+For backend-related bugs, tell us your
+- operating system
+- which type of JDK you're running (e.g. Oracle JDK or OpenJDK)
+- JDK version number (including the minor and patch version)
+- which IDE and version you're using (if relevant)

 **Additional context**

 Add any other context about the problem here (e.g. stack trace, branch name, commit hash, etc.).